 The material handling industry depends on safe and efficient solutions like forklifts to move goods, but certain guidelines must be followed to make sure they are in safe working condition.
 At Barclay, we have served New York and New Jersey with both high-quality products and industry expertise to keep our clients satisfied and safe in the workplace for many years.
 Here, we explain the Occupational Safety and Health Administration (OSHA) forklift inspection requirements, helping you to ensure your company is operating safely and in compliance.

-What Is the Purpose of OSHA Forklift Inspection Guidelines?
+What Is the Purpose of OSHA Forklift Inspection Regulations?

 Forklifts are highly common across many industries.
 They move and transport products and goods, and they can be extremely helpful and efficient.
 However, problems with loading docks, narrow aisles or physical conditions can be hazardous and lead to forklift accidents.